4xeverburga/mc-server-fiis/readme.md

 I find useful to group the deployment nodes into EC2, ECR and S3.
 So bear with me and those terms from now on.

 ### Communication Diagram
-You can see the messages that the components send to each other as a still picture
+You can see the messages that the components send to each other as a still picture.

+I want to note that the two bucket icons are actually the same bucket, but only ```world/```  recieves backup
 <p align=center>
 <img src="https://github.com/user-attachments/assets/585d9cd5-ce75-44d7-973f-e67c02452b63" width="800"/>
 </p>